nasib-ullah/video-captioning-models-in-Pytorch/README.md

 Trevor Darrell and Kate Saenko.
 Sequence to Sequence - Video to Text.
 In Proceedings of the IEEE International Conference on Computer Vision (ICCV), 2015

 <a id = "3">[3]</a>
+Yao, Li, et al. "Describing videos by exploiting temporal structure."
+Proceedings of the IEEE international conference on computer vision.
+2015.

+<a id = "4">[4]</a>
 Wang, Bairui, et al. "Reconstruction Network for Video Captioning."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2018.

-<a id = "4">[4]</a>
+<a id = "5">[5]</a>
 Wenjie Pei, Jiyuan Zhang, Xiangrong Wang, Lei Ke, Xiaoyong Shen, and Yu-Wing Tai.
 Memory-attended recurrent network for video captioning.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pages 8347–8356, 2019

 ## Acknowlegement

-I got some of the coding idea and the extracted video features from [hobincar/pytorch-video-feature-extractor](https://github.com/hobincar/pytorch-video-feature-extractor) Many thanks!
+I got some of the coding ideas and the extracted video features from [hobincar/pytorch-video-feature-extractor](https://github.com/hobincar/pytorch-video-feature-extractor) Many thanks!